Census Data for Level Plains ...

 In comparison, the 2000 Census shows Level Plains had a population of 1,544 people and a land area of 2.93 square miles [7.6 km²].
 This gives a population density of 527 people per square mile [203.6 people/km²]

-NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Level Plains.
-You need to be careful when making such a comparison, the differences are likely to lead to a questionable comparison.
-More information about these differences can be found in the section Census-to-Census Observations ... (see below).
+NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for Level Plains.
+You need to be careful when making such a comparison, the differences are likely to lead to an incorrect comparison.
+More information about the changes can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...